 ES4SE will have two phases:

 In Phase One, PNNL partners with eligible communities through a comprehensive and personalized Technical Assistance (TA) Program.
-For technical assistance eligibility, selection criteria, and forms, visit our Technical Assistance Page.
+For technical assistance eligibility, selection criteria, and forms, visit our Technical Assistance Page. (*the application period for the technical assistance program is closed and the participants have been selected.)

 Energy storage is a technology with several equity-enabling characteristics.
 Energy storage systems are unique because they can be located anywhere in the electrical system: in homes and other properties, in neighborhoods, at substations, and with power plants.
 The locational flexibility, diverse applications, and uses of storage in the energy transition provide a practical starting point to imagine how technology can be thoughtfully applied to address inequities in the electrical system.